Toms River, New Jersey: Economy

 Toms River has many shopping malls including Ocean County Mall (the only enclosed mall in Ocean County) and Seacourt Pavilion, located across Bay Avenue from the Ocean County Mall.
 It is home to the corporate headquarters of EGM Green, as well as the headquarters for OceanFirst Bank.

 Arts and culture

 The RWJBarnabas Health Arena (formerly Pine Belt Arena), a 3,500-seat public arena connected to Toms River High School North, is used for concerts, sporting events, and some small local events throughout the year to raise money for the school district.
 Starting in January 2018, the name was officially changed to the "RWJBarnabas Health Arena" after the district signed a five-year deal with RWJBarnabas Health under which the district would be paid a total of $637,500 for the naming rights.

-Toms River Fest was held during the summer in Toms River, bringing many people from in and out of the area, with 25,000 attendees at the 2008 event.
-Originally planned to be an annual event, it has not been held since 2008.
+Toms River Fest was an annual event held during the summer in Toms River, bringing many people from in and out of the area, with 25,000 attendees at the 2008 event.